end2endzone/end2endzone-hugo/jekyll-export/_posts/2016-05-21-anyrtttl-a-feature-rich-arduino-library-for-playing-rtttl-melodies.md

 anyrtttl::setDelayFunction(&serialDelay);
 ```

-Use the `anyrtttl::blocking::play()` API for "playing" an RTTTL melody and monitor the output of the serial port to see the actual arduino code generated by the library. <span style="text-decoration: underline;"><span style="font-size: 16pt;">Demo</span></span>The following demo show how to use the library with custom functions: (download \[download id="1983"\])
+Use the `anyrtttl::blocking::play()` API for "playing" an RTTTL melody and monitor the output of the serial port to see the actual arduino code generated by the library.

+Demo:

+The following demo show how to use the library with custom functions:

+\[download id="1983"\]

 ```
 sample
 ```

-# Binary RTTTL format definition<span style="font-size: 18pt;"></span>
+# Binary RTTTL format definition

 The following section defines the field order and size (in bits) required for encoding / decoding of each melody as binary RTTTL.
 Note that all fields definition are defined in LSB to MSB order.

-The first 16 bits stores the RTTTL default section which is defined as the following: 1. <span style="text-decoration: underline;">**Default duration index**</span>, 3 bits, with values within \[0, 7\] range, matches the index used for `getNoteDurationFromIndex()` API.
+The first 16 bits stores the RTTTL default section which is defined as the following:

+1. **Default duration index**, 3 bits, with values within \[0, 7\] range, matches the index used for `getNoteDurationFromIndex()` API.
-2. <span style="text-decoration: underline;">**Default octave index**</span>, 2 bits, with values within \[0, 3\] range, matches the index used for `getNoteOctaveFromIndex()` API.
+2. **Default octave index**, 2 bits, with values within \[0, 3\] range, matches the index used for `getNoteOctaveFromIndex()` API.
-3. <span style="text-decoration: underline;">**Beats per minutes (BPM)**</span>, 10 bits, with values within \[1, 900\].
+3. **Beats per minutes (BPM)**, 10 bits, with values within \[1, 900\].
-4. <span style="text-decoration: underline;">**Padding**</span>, 1 bit
+4. **Padding**, 1 bit

 Next is each note's of the melody.
-Each note is encoded as 10 bits (or 16 bits) per note and is defined as the following: 1. <span style="text-decoration: underline;">**Duration index**</span>, 3 bits, with values within \[0, 7\] range, matches the index used for `getNoteDurationFromIndex()` API.
+Each note is encoded as 10 bits (or 16 bits) per note and is defined as the following

+ 1. **Duration index**, 3 bits, with values within \[0, 7\] range, matches the index used for `getNoteDurationFromIndex()` API.
-2. <span style="text-decoration: underline;">**Note letter index**</span>, 3 bits, with values within \[0, 7\] range, matches the index used for `getNoteLetterFromIndex()` API.
+2. **Note letter index**, 3 bits, with values within \[0, 7\] range, matches the index used for `getNoteLetterFromIndex()` API.
-3. <span style="text-decoration: underline;">**Pound**</span>, 1 bit, defines if the note is pounded or not.
+3. **Pound**, 1 bit, defines if the note is pounded or not.
-4. <span style="text-decoration: underline;">**Dotted**</span>, 1 bit, defines if the note is dotted or not.
+4. **Dotted**, 1 bit, defines if the note is dotted or not.
-5. <span style="text-decoration: underline;">**Octave index**</span>, 2 bits, with values within \[0, 3\] range, matches the index used for `getNoteOctaveFromIndex()` API.
+5. **Octave index**, 2 bits, with values within \[0, 3\] range, matches the index used for `getNoteOctaveFromIndex()` API.
-6. <span style="text-decoration: underline;">**Padding**</span>, 6 bits, **optional**.
+6. **Padding**, 6 bits, **optional**.
 See sections below.

 The last field of a note (defined as *Padding*) is an **optional 6 bits** field.
 The AnyRtttl library supports both 10 bits per note and 16 bits per note definitions.
 Use the appropriate API for playing both format.

 ## 10 bits per note (no padding)

 Each RTTTL note is encoded into 10 bits which is the minimum size of a note.
-This storage method is the best compression method for storing RTTTL melodies and reduces the usage of the <span class="texthighlight1">dynamic memory</span> to the minimum.
+This storage method is the best compression method for storing RTTTL melodies and reduces the usage of the dynamic memory to the minimum.
 However, since all notes are not aligned on multiple of 8 bits, addressing each note by an offset is impossible which makes the playback harder.
 Each notes must be [deserialized](http://en.wikipedia.org/wiki/Serialization) one after the other.
-An additional library is required for deserializing a note from a buffer using blocks of 10 bits which may increase the <span class="texthighlight1">program storage space</span> footprint.
+An additional library is required for deserializing a note from a buffer using blocks of 10 bits which may increase the program storage space footprint.
 An external arduino library must also be used to allow the AnyRtttl library to consume bits as needed.
 The [arduino BitReader library](/bitreader-an-arduino-library-for-reading-writing-data-as-chunks-of-bits/) may be used for handling bit deserialization but any library that can extract a given number of bits from a buffer would work.

 ## 16 bits per note (with padding)

 Each RTTTL note is encoded into 16 bits which is much better than the average 3.28 bytes per note text format.
-This storage method is optimum for storing RTTTL melodies and reduces the usage of the <span class="texthighlight1">dynamic memory</span> without increasing to much <span class="texthighlight1">program storage space</span>.
+This storage method is optimum for storing RTTTL melodies and reduces the usage of the dynamic memory without increasing to much program storage space.
 All notes are aligned on 16 bits.
 Addressing each note by an offset allows an easy playback.
 Only the first 10 bits of each 16 bits block is used.
 The value of the padding field is undefined.

 ## Playback